 The latter develops ideas in his monumental Spheres trilogy of books – Bubbles, Globes, Foams.
-All volumes are now available in English translation.
+All volumes are now available in English translation from Semiotext(e), distributed by MIT Press.
 Parts of the analysis also appeared in the short book Terror from the Air, and two excerpts in Society and Space.
 You can hear me discussing the work here – a presentation at the 2013 AAG meeting.

 You Must Change Your Life develops some of the ideas of his controversial ‘Rules for the Human Zoo’ piece, which appeared as a short book in German and French, but was published in article form in Society and Space in 2009.
 It is also included in Not Saved: Essays After Heidegger.

 A good place to get an overview of his wide interests is one of his books of interviews – Neither Sun nor Death or Selected Exaggerations: Conversations and Interviews 1993 – 2012.
 There are lots of short pieces available too – some individual articles and some excerpts from books.
-Sean Sturm has an excellent listing of these on his blog Te Ipu Pakore: The Broken Vessel.
-Of those short pieces, his polemical piece ‘The Grasping Hand‘ is worth a look to see his reactionary politics (and see also the pieces that it triggered from, among others, Axel Honneth).
+Sean Sturm has an excellent listing of these on his blog Te Ipu Pakore: The Broken Vessel (last updated in 2013).
+Of those short pieces, Sloterdijk’s polemical piece ‘The Grasping Hand‘ is worth a look to see his reactionary politics (and see also the pieces that it triggered from, among others, Axel Honneth).

-It is worth paying tribute to Sloterdijk’s translators – Michael Eldred, Steve Corcoran, Mario Wenning and, above all, Wieland Hoban.
+It is worth paying tribute to Sloterdijk’s translators – Michael Eldred, Steve Corcoran, Mario Wenning, Sandra Berjan, Ian Alexander Moore, Christopher Turner, Karen Margolis, and, above all, Wieland Hoban.
 Hoban has translated many of the long books mentioned above, including all three volumes of Spheres, You Must Change Your Life and In the World Interior of Capital.
-This is substantial, and very important work.
+This is substantial, very important and often unappreciated work.